performanceandscalebangalore/COC/code-of-conduct.md

 ## Reporting Greviences

-Please contact [performanceandscalebangalore@gmail.com](performanceandscalebangalore@gmail.com) if you observe a violation of this CoC concerning you or with someone else.
+Please contact <a href="mailto:performanceandscalebangalore@gmail.com">Performance & Scale Organisers</a> if you observe a violation of this CoC concerning you or with someone else.
 If the organisers find any violation, the violator will be excluded from the Performance & Scale Bangalore Meetup community right away.